-The primary reason I don’t wait 7 to 10 days is this: spring/summer adult bees live an average of 4-6 weeks which is about 28-42 days.
+The primary reason I don’t wait 7 to 10 days is this: spring and summer adult bees live an average of 4-6 weeks which is about 28-42 days.
 You don’t know the ages of the bees that were packaged, but let’s say they average 4-5 days old.
 Some will be older, some younger, but on average they will be fairly young.
-Let’s add three days for shipping and make them 7-8 days old when you receive them.
-Now let’s say you add 7 days holding time for the queen, which means the workers are 14-15 days old before the queen is released.

-What is happening is that your original package has almost died off before your new bees start to hatch.
+What is happening is that your original package has almost died off before your new bees start to emerge.
 Your colony will take a huge dip in population during this period in any case, but the longer you wait to release the queen, the worse it will get.

-You want to have enough bees to care for the queen, build comb, prepare the nest, feed the larvae, defend the hive, keep the brood warm, collect water, pollen, nectar, and propolis . . . and perform all the other myriad hive tasks.
-So, although you want to be reasonably sure the queen will be accepted, you don’t want to run the colony numbers too low.
-This is why I advocate that you estimate how long the bees have been with their new queen, and then add a few days until it totals about 5-7.
+This is why I advocate estimating how long the bees have been with their new queen, and then adding a few days until it totals about 5-7.
 In my case, I estimate 3 days in transit and add another 2-3, then I release the queen.
-I’ve never had a queen rejected using this method, nor have I ever run a hive population so low it couldn’t easily recover.
+I’ve never had a queen rejected using this method, nor have I run a hive population so low it couldn’t recover.

 Rusty